bringg/teleport/rfd/0203-database-healthchecks.md

 These settings are sufficient to support TCP connection health checks in the initial implementation.
 They are also necessary for other types of health check, including TCP, TLS, and HTTP(S).
 Thus, they generalize well.
-Future work can extend `health_check` with more specific settings as needed to support new health check types.
+Future work can extend `health_check_config` with more specific settings as needed to support new health check types.

 #### Configuration label matching

-The settings in a `health_check` resource will be used for a database if all of the labels in `health_check.spec.match_labels` match the database's labels.
+The settings in a `health_check_config` resource will be used for a database if all of the labels in `health_check_config.spec.match.db_labels` match the database's labels.

-If multiple `health_check` resources match a database, then the `health_check` resources will be sorted by name and only the first will apply.
+If multiple `health_check_config` resources match a database, then the `health_check_config` resources will be sorted by name and only the first will apply.

 #### Configuration restrictions and defaults